RALIST/game/Wasteland Chronicles.md

 Each attribute point increases the relevant stat by 1 and affects various gameplay aspects, such as combat damage, skill checks, carrying capacity, and interaction with NPCs.

 ### Stats:
+#### Maximum Health Points (HP)
-- **Maximum Health Points (HP):** Determined by Endurance.
+Determined by Endurance.
 Represents the character's overall health and ability to withstand damage.
+#### Action Points (AP)
-- **Action Points (AP):** Determined by Agility.
+Determined by Agility.
 Used to perform actions in combat, such as attacking, moving, or using items.
+#### Carrying Capacity
-- **Carrying Capacity:** Determined by Strength.
+Determined by Strength.
 Limits the amount of weight the character can carry.
-- **Healing Rate**
+#### Healing Rate
 Influences how quickly the character recovers health points (HP) over time.
 Affected by Endurance and the Medicine skill.
 Can be further increased by perks, consumables, and medical facilities within settlements.
-- **Critical Chance**
+#### Critical Chance
 Represents the chance to land a critical hit in combat, dealing increased damage.
 Affected by Luck and specific combat skills (e.g., Sniper perk for ranged weapons).
 Can be further increased by perks, equipment modifications, and consumables.
-- **Radiation Resistance**
+#### Radiation Resistance
 Determines the character's resistance to radiation exposure.
 Affected by Endurance and can be further increased by perks
-- **Reputation:**
+#### Reputation
 Represents the character's standing with settlement Can be decreased by actions against settlement (stealing and so on).
 Can be descreased by other players.
 Higher reputation unlocks unique rewards, special services and options in settlement.
 Also player's voting power huge depends  on reputation

-- **Karma:**
+#### Karma
-  Represents the character's overall moral compass and reflects their choices and actions throughout the game.
+Represents the character's overall moral compass
 Can be increased by helping others, showing mercy, and making selfless decisions.
 Can be decreased by harming innocents, stealing, and making cruel or selfish choices.
-  Karma can influence NPC interactions, quest outcomes, and even trigger specific encounters.
+Karma can influence NPC interactions, quest outcomes, trigger specific encounters.
-- **Level**
-- **Experience (XP)**
+#### Fatigue
+Represents the character's level of exhaustion and affects their overall performance.
+Increases with various activities, including exploring routes, crafting.
+Higher fatigue levels can lead to:
+   - Reduced combat effectiveness (e.g., lower accuracy, damage output, and AP regeneration).
+  - Decreased crafting efficiency (e.g., longer crafting times, increased resource costs).
+  - Slower movement speed during exploration.
+  Fatigue recovers over time, with the recovery rate being significantly higher when the character is resting in their house.
+  Consumables and specific perks can also help reduce fatigue or increase its recovery rate.
+#### Level
+#### Experience (XP)

 ### Skills
 #### Combat